denilsonsa/udev-joystick-blacklist/README.md

 The following actions are taken on each matching rule:

 * Clears `ID_INPUT_JOYSTICK` property, which prevents [some `/lib/udev/rules.d/*` rules from running](https://github.com/denilsonsa/udev-joystick-blacklist/issues/5#issuecomment-151832071).
-* Depending on which version you installed:
+* Depending on which version you installed, one of the following extra actions are applied only for `/dev/input/js*`:
     * [Removes read and write permissions by setting `MODE="0000"`](https://en.wikipedia.org/wiki/File_system_permissions#Numeric_notation).
 This effectively prevents the device from being used.
     * Removes the device file from `/dev/input/`.
 This also prevents the device from being found or from being listed.